nklzero/nukli-strat/01_language_spec/strat_core_grammar.md

  * See LICENSE-code.txt for details.
  * Change Date: 2028-11-03 → Apache License 2.0
  *
- * Strat Language Grammar — Draft 3
+ * Strat Language Grammar — 0.1.0
  * AI-Generated, Human-Directed Specification
  *
  * This grammar was developed collaboratively using AI assistance
  * under human guidance, review, and design intent.
 All syntax,
  * semantics, and layout decisions were human-approved and verified
  * for C ABI compatibility.
+ * Parts of the grammar have and are being written manually and only
+ * using AI to validate concistency.
  *
- * Next Iteration (Draft 4) Notes
+ * Next Iteration (0.1.1) Notes
  * ------------------------------
  * 1. GENERICS
  *    - Introduce parameterized templates: @template Vector[T] { ... }